sgillamwright/angular-master-seed/README.md

 * TODO - Fill out this section

 ---
-#Other Tooling Suggestions
+#Other Tooling & Resource Suggestions
-* You should install a Javascript 2015 linter into your editor - http://eslint.org/
+* [http://eslint.org/](http://eslint.org/) - Run an ES2015 linter in your editor of choice
+* [Angular Testing Patterns](https://github.com/daniellmb/angular-test-patterns) - A High-Quality Guide for Testing Angular 1.x Applications
 * DocBlockr - Simplify JSDOC Comments
-* Emmet - HTML & CSS shortcuts
+* Emmet - HTML & CSS Shortcuts
 * Git Gutter - See local changes of files easily
-* Elementor - Excellent tool for assisting with writing Angular End to End Tests.
+* Elementor - Excellent tool for assisting with writing Protractor E2E tests.

 ---
+#Inspiration & Thanks
+The [NG6-Starter Repo](https://github.com/angular-class/NG6-starter) is where I originally got my inspiration for the component style approach of this repo.
+If your looking for a much lighter build tool setup I highly recommend you take a look.

+---
 #TODO
-* Investigate using Javascript 2015 to write gulpfile + tasks.
+* Investigate using ES2015 to write gulpfile + tasks.
-* Keeping checking in on JSDOC project to see how Javascript 2015 support is.
+* Keeping checking in on JSDOC project to see how ES2015 support is.
 Would prefer to be using this over ESDOC as its more robust.
-* Complete Generators Code
+* Complete Generators Code for common and features.
+* Add purify css task to audit css.